JuliaDataScience/JuliaDataScience/contents/data_vis_makie_glmakie.md

 @sco JDS.mesh_volume_contour()
 ```

-Note that here we are plotting two meshes in the same axis, one transparent sphere and a cube.
+Note that here we are plotting two meshes into the same axis, one transparent sphere and a cube.
 So far, we have covered most of the 3D use-cases.

 Taking as reference the previous example one can do the following custom plot with spheres and rectangles: